RuedigerMoeller/fast-cast/README.md

 The most common error is to block the receiver thread by decoding and processing the message *and* send to other topics inside the receiver thread.
 Once send is blocked, the receiver threads get blocked and packet loss + retransmission occurs.
 So take care when doing cascaded network calls (B receives from A => sends to C in message receiver thread)

+** Logging **

+By default logs are redirected to sysout.
+Set your own implementation of FCLog class via FCLog.setInstance().
+The only method to override in order to redirect log output is 'out(..)'.
+Consider using an async log implementation for HP messaging in production.

 **Low Latency**

 for ultimate low latency: